Strike FAQ - UFCW 3000

 It is against the law for management to fire you because you exercise your legal right to strike, but employers may discipline strikers for misconduct during a strike (for example; violence, threats) even though the strike itself is protected.

-CAN I COLLECT UNEMPLOYMENT ON STRIKE?
+CAN I COLLECT UNEMPLOYMENT INSURANCE ON STRIKE?

 WHAT IS MY STRIKE BENEFIT?